113ll3/Ibmclouddocscli/ts_createapps.md

 ```
 {: codeblock}

-## Why does the 'ibmcloud catalog search' command fail?
+## Why does the ibmcloud catalog search command fail?
 {: #ts-cli-catalog-search-error}
 {: troubleshoot}

 Running the `ibmcloud catalog search` command displays the following error:

 ```text
 FAILED
 'search' is not a registered command.
 See 'C:\Program Files\IBM\Cloud\bin\ibmcloud.exe catalog help'.